Articles / Scoring Guides

 Best for: Any pool.
 To-par is the most popular format because it normalizes for course difficulty and weather, and is easy for casual fans to understand.

 How to decide: If your group watches golf regularly and cares about leaderboard position during the round, to-par is the right default.
+To-par is also a great pick if you value a strategically picked team where all players contribute instead of just luckily picking the winner of the tournament.
 If your group only checks the final standings, earnings can work well for marquee events.